DFS-zhenkang/DFS-zhenkang.github.io/_posts/2022-05-30-first-post.md

 # My opinions and learning points

 It was very satisfying to see the website come to life.
 There were a lot of hoops to cross (A LOT), like figuring out how to actually run the git commit code (before realising there is actually a much easier and intuitive method for doing it).

+I can now understand how to make new posts using a coding interface using Jerkyll.

 # My hopes for tomorrow